 If a couple gets an annulment, would it have an impact on an individual’s child custody rights?
 The answer to that question is typically no because the child custody is generally not determined by the relationship status of the child’s parents.
-Instead, it is determined by what is in the best interest of the child.
+Instead, it is determined by what is in the interest of the child.

 The First Step Is to Determine Paternity

 By default, the mother of the child is known before that child is born.
 Determining the father of the child may be a more complicated process.
 However, if the mother acknowledges a man to be her son or daughter’s legal father, he generally has the right to visit or interact with that son or daughter.
 Paternity may also be established because a man has acknowledged that he is the legal father or because a DNA test has determined this to be true.